smartinprabhu/DQNdot/README.md

 DQNdot's performance in the VISDRONE and UAVDT benchmark datasets showcases its ability to handle real-world UAV-enabled aerial surveillance scenarios.
 For detailed performance metrics, please refer to the [Performance Metrics](#performance-metrics) section.

-## Getting Started

-To get started with DQNdot and access the full code and datasets, navigate to my [Code Space - Redesigned Guide](https://github.com/smartinprabhu/DQNdot/CodeSpace-Redesigned-Guide).
-Here, you will find comprehensive instructions on setting up the framework and running multi-object tracking experiments.

 ## Documentation